 On a Macintosh, the Date and Time in the System Preferences or Control Panel has an option for using a network time server.
 To set the date and time:

 - Follow the instructions to Set the date and time from Apple.

 If the problem persists, restart your computer.

 When you change your Kerberos password, you may find that using kinit on the Macintosh will fail due to an incorrect password.
 This can happen when kinit attempts to get a ticket from a Slave KDC before the Kerberos database on the Slave KDC has been updated from the Master KDC.
 Password changes are made in the Kerberos datbase only on the Master KDC regardless of whether you are changing your password from the Macintosh, a Linux system or a Windows system.
-Every 20 minutes the Kerberos database is propogated from the Master KDC to all the Slave KDCs which gets the updated password on all the KDCs.
-Until this database propogation completes, the Slave KDCs have the old, pre-change password and a kinit done on the Macintosh which attempts to get Kerberos tickets from such a Slave KDC will get a password failure.
+Every 20 minutes the Kerberos database is propagated from the Master KDC to all the Slave KDCs which gets the updated password on all the KDCs.
+Until this database propagation completes, the Slave KDCs have the old, pre-change password and a kinit done on the Macintosh which attempts to get Kerberos tickets from such a Slave KDC will get a password failure.
 On the Macintosh the way to avoid this problem is to get Kerberos credentials before changing your password or wait 20 minutes after changing your password before attempting to get credentials on the Macintosh.

-Note that this delay is not needed by Linux users since the MIT version of kinit used on the Linux systems behaves a bit differently.
-If the MIT kinit gets an error when attempting to get credentials from a Slave KDC, it treats this failure as a possible communications failure and immediately mades another attempt to get credentials from the Master KDC.
+NOTE: that this delay is not needed by Linux users since the MIT version of kinit used on the Linux systems behaves a bit differently.
+If the MIT kinit gets an error when attempting to get credentials from a Slave KDC, it treats this failure as a possible communications failure and immediately makes another attempt to get credentials from the Master KDC.
 In the case of a changed password, an incorrect password failure from a Slave KDC results in getting the credentials from the Master KDC which succeeds since the Kerberos database on the Master KDC has the newly changed password.